Luthy Botanical Garden

 10 am-5 pm seven days a week

-- Luthy Botanical Garden participates in the reciprocal admissions program sponsored by the American Horticultural Society.
-To obtain a list of reciprocal gardens located throughout the United States, go to: www.ahs.org/events/reciprocal_events.htm
+Luthy Botanical Garden participates in the reciprocal admissions program sponsored by the American Horticultural Society.
+In other words, a Luthy Botanical Garden membership entitles you to free or discounted access to gardens throughout the country.
+To obtain a list of reciprocal gardens located throughout the United States, click here.

 Directions to the Garden